-If you’re someone like an in demand software developer, you can simply refuse and move on to another company (which is likely to be a better place to work), not everyone is in such a fortunate position.
+While you can always try refusing to disclose it, sometimes companies will literally not move forward with your application unless you do so.
+If you find yourself in this predicament, and are an in demand software developer, you can move on to another company (which is likely to be a better place to work).
+But not everyone is in such a fortunate position.

 So what happens if you really do need to give a number?
 It might be tempting to embellish your current salary.
 But besides the ethical considerations of lying, you should keep in mind that companies will be able to roughly tell what your compensation actually was (assuming you’ve been working in Japan).